Investing in marketing is vital to the success of your law firm — but there is a difference between investing and wasting money.

 1. Reflect and Connect With Your Audience

-Attorneys help people through low points in their lives.
+For many people, calling an attorney means they are at a low point in their lives.
 Whether it’s an injury, criminal charge, divorce, or other event, people generally don’t choose lawyers because they want to.
-They choose lawyers because they need help.
+They choose lawyers as a last resort because they direly need help.

-Use this knowledge to connect with potential clients, on their level, to establish rapport and encourage them to build relationships with your firm.
-Your message needs to meet them on an emotional level.
+Once you recognize this, it’s knowledge you can use to connect with potential clients on their level.
+Your message can establish rapport and encourage them to build relationships with your firm by meeting them on an emotional level.

 2. Leave the Script at Home